 Knowledge (Something You Know)

-The most well-known and commonly used authentication factor is knowledge.
+The most well-known and commonly used authentication is the knowledge factor.
 This includes information that almost all websites utilize when users access their accounts.

 Some examples of this include: